President Higgins says British must face up to their history of reprisals

 The British used similar tactics in India and in supressing the Mau Mau uprising in Kenya in 1952 and in 1956 in Cyprus.
 It was also a policy carried out by the United States during the Vietnam war, the president pointed out.

-On the night of September 20th and 21st, Crown forces based in nearly Gormanstown, Co Meath went on the rampage in Balbriggan.
+On the night of September 20th and 21st, Crown forces based in nearby Gormanston, Co Meath went on the rampage in Balbriggan.

 Their actions were in response to the shooting dead of Royal Irish Constabulary (RIC) District Inspector Peter Burke and the wounding of his brother Sergeant William Burke in Smyth’s bar (now the Millrace) in the town.